Worst-case search in constrained uncertainty space for robust H-infinity synthesis: Constrained optimization of upper- functions

-Proposition~\ref{th:convergence} extends the convergence result of SQP established in~\cite[Theorem 3.2]{Han1997} for differentiable objective functions to the case of upper-$C^1$ objective functions.
+Finally, Proposition~\ref{th:convergence} extends the convergence result of SQP established in~\cite[Theorem 3.2]{Han1997} for differentiable objective functions to the case of upper-$C^1$ objective functions, when providing any subgradient where a gradient would be expected.
 Besides the upper-$C^1$ condition of $f$, the same assumptions as in~\cite[Theorem 3.2]{Han1997} are considered.